hps/heartland-nodejs/README.md

 ## Hps

-This node.js SDK makes it easy to process payments against the Heartland Payment Systems Portico Gateway.
+This node.js SDK makes it easy to process payments against the Heartland Payment Systems Gateway.
+It integrates the [SecureSubmit](https://developer.heartlandpaymentsystems.com/SecureSubmit/Documentation) functionality as well as providing direct access to the Portico gateway functionality.

 ## Installation